 - decimal: Like numeric data type, this type also has a fractional component.
 The difference is that this data type has a larger precision as compared to the numeric data type.
 The storage size for this datatype is based on the given precision.

 b.
 Approximate Numeric Value

 - real: This data type holds a floating-point number with single precision.
 Here, the precision is between 1 to 21.
 It has 4 bytes of storage size.

-- double precision: It can hold a floating-point number which has precision twice the real data type.
+- double precision: It can hold a floating-point number that has precision twice the real data type.
 Here, the precision is between 22 to 53.
 Its storage size is 8 bytes.

 - float: This data type allows the user to specify the precision and then the computer decides whether to go for the single precision or double precision.

 This kind of data type stores alphanumeric data.